-The following forms are to be used by staff in requesting services from within the Child Development Department.
+The following forms are to be used by staff in requesting services from within the Early Learning and Care Department.
 These forms are to be used only within the department and are not designed to be used to request services from outside agencies.

-The Request for Internal Services - Child /Family form is used to request:
+The Request for Internal Services form is used to request:

-- Child Observation: An observation of an individual child may be requested due to failure of a screening, parent concern, and/or staff concern.
+• Child Observation: An observation of an individual child may be requested due to failure of a screening, parent concern, and/or staff concern.
 All requests for an individual observation of a child must first have parent/guardian consent.
 Requests from the classroom teacher should initially be sent to the resource teacher.
 The resource teacher will observe the child and, if necessary, forward the request to the appropriate service area staff member or coordinator.
-Requests by support staff may be sent directly to the service area staff member or coordinator. - Family Services: A request for family services may be due to a need expressed directly by the family or a need identified by a staff member.
-All requests may be sent directly to the service area staff member or coordinator.
+Requests by support staff may be sent directly to the service area staff member or coordinator.